nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_CREATE.md

 1. Use `document.createElement` to build & display an HTML component to display the advisor's name, company, and specialty.
 1. Iterate over the advisor's portfolio and use `document.createDocumentFragment` along with `document.createElement` to display some HTML components representing each stock owned by the advisor.

+## Challenge: Advisor.toString()

+Add a `toString()` method to your financial advisor object that outputs the following message format.

+`​​​​​Fernando Valenzuela is an advisor at Gold Heart Investments.
+Current portfolio value is US$ 13,647.00​​​​​`

 ## Advanced Challenge: Calculated Properties

 > The learning objective for this challenge is to write a getter and a setter for the `worth` property of the financial advisor.
 This lets you explore the concept of calculated properties.